Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/lifecycle-and-docking-management.md

 This closes them out of the UI (if currently open) and removes them from their managing [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).

-> [!NOTE]
+> [!WARNING]
 > By default, document windows auto-destroy themselves when closed.
 See the following section for more information.

 ## Preventing Document Windows from Auto-Destroying on Close

 By default, document windows are only alive while open and will destroy themselves after being closed.
 This is the default because normally once a document is closed, it is no longer needed unless the end user specifically chooses to open it again, which may or may not ever occur.

 You can alter this behavior by changing the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[AreDocumentWindowsDestroyedOnClose](xref:@ActiproUIRoot.Controls.Docking.DockSite.AreDocumentWindowsDestroyedOnClose) property to `false`.
-When `false`, document windows will continue to be associated with the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite) and will remain within its [DocumentWindows](xref:@ActiproUIRoot.Controls.Docking.DockSite.DocumentWindows) collection, allowing them to be retrived for later reopening.
+When `false`, document windows will continue to be associated with the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite) and will remain within its [DocumentWindows](xref:@ActiproUIRoot.Controls.Docking.DockSite.DocumentWindows) collection, allowing them to be retrieved for later reopening.

 ## Opening and Closing

 When open, a docking window is accessible in the user interface.
 When closed, it is not.

-> [!NOTE]
+> [!CAUTION]
-> It is very important to NOT set the `DockingWindow.Visibility` property yourself.
+> It is very important to *not* set the `DockingWindow.Visibility` property yourself.
 The docking framework itself will manage user interface visibility based on whether a docking window is currently open or not.

 ### Opening Docking Windows

 Docking windows aren't added to the user interface until specifically opened.
 A call to the [DockingWindow](xref:@ActiproUIRoot.Controls.Docking.DockingWindow).[Open](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.Open*) method will restore the docking window to its previous state and location, if known.
-If the docking window doesn't have a prior location breadcrumb available, it will restore to a default location based on its property settings.
+If the docking window doesn't have a prior location breadcrumb available, it will be restored to a default location based on its property settings.

 Setting the [IsOpen](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.IsOpen) property to `true` is the same as calling the parameterless [Open](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.Open*) method.
 This property can be bound to in MVVM scenarios.